Are you a bit of a job hopper? It's okay! Here are some tips to help you ace that question during your job interview.

 Finally, storytelling is critical for converting prospects into clients, inspiring buy-in and commitment from your team, and selling an idea to top management.

-The bottom line is, job hopping does not have to be a handicap.
-With some advance preparation and reflection, you can turn your multi-step professional history into an advantage!
+The bottom line is, job hopping does not have to be a handicap with your career path.
+With some advance preparation and reflection, you can turn your multi-step professional work history into an advantage!

 Need more interview help?
 Learn more about our interview coaching services.